fgiorgetti/go-playground/bashcompembed/README.md

 make
 ```

-After building it, you can simply source the produced `bashcomp.bash.inc` file, like:
+After building it, you can simply source the produced `bashcompembed.bash.inc` file, like:

 ```
-source bashcomp.bash.inc
+source bashcompembed.bash.inc
 ```

 ## Running and validating auto complete options

-Type `bashcomp <tab><tab>` and you will see the list of available options.
+Type `bashcompembed <tab><tab>` and you will see the list of available options.
-If you want to try a more specific one, type: `bashcomp thanks <tab><tab>`.
+If you want to try a more specific one, type: `bashcompembed thanks <tab><tab>`.

 ***NOTE:***